The E-Commerce Battle

 The other important aspect to notice is the battle between the e-commerce sites.
 Amazon dominates Flipkart in the e-commerce battle.
 Uber dominates Ola.
-This is done by Amazon and Uber, which are key foreign players, have greater investments on hand to offer more discounts and increase promotional strategies when compared to Flipkart or Ola.
+This is done by Amazon and Uber, which are key foreign players, and have greater investments on hand to offer more discounts and increase promotional strategies when compared to Flipkart or Ola.

 Statistics have shown how Flipkart had to increase its investments by $3 billion just to compete with Amazon.
 While Amazon could afford to sell at lower prices thanks to the greater investment it had.
 These lower price strategies seem to be fatal for the profits of domestic players.
-To an extent, the DIPP law helps the domestic firms in the e-commerce battle as all of them can use other business strategies instead of counting on the mainstream price war.
+To an extent, the DIPP law helps domestic firms in the e-commerce battle as all of them can use other business strategies instead of counting on the mainstream price war.

 What Happens To The Customers During The Rise Of Monopoly?

-Ultimately, we see that if in either of the two situations, a monopoly rises, the ultimate losers will be the customers.
-This is due to lack of choice and the power that we lose in terms of the finances and prices.
+Ultimately, we see that if in either of the two situations, a monopoly arises, the ultimate losers will be the customers.
+This is due to a lack of choice and the power that we lose in terms of finances and prices.
 We, as customers, need to keep our choices open.
 At the same time, we have to ensure that we always have the choices that we need to have.